8th January 2026

 Shakespeare on the Beach

-Changeling Theatre and Phoenix Community Events come together once again with the beach as their stage for Henry V.
+Changeling Theatre and Phoenix Community Events come together once again with the beach as their stage for 'Much Ado about Nothing'

 For a more traditional setting with a whole host of performances head to the cinemas and theatres across the isle